BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 9 (R-S)

 Naga the Serpent

 Naga (or "Nagha," if you prefer) is a fellow sorceress who Lina Inverse first encounters in the first Slayers Special OVA.
-She's part of a seperate manga continuity where Gourry, Zelgadiss and Amelia aren't involved, and is only seen in the movies and OVAs.
+She's part of a seperate (prequel) continuity where Gourry, Zelgadiss and Amelia aren't involved, and is only seen in most of the movies and OVAs.
 Naga is the polar opposite of Lina in nearly everything: Tall, has long black hair, wears a scanty black outfit (topped off with one very enviable skull pendant), is downright demented (her hyena-like laugh, combined with the permenant whacked-out look in her eyes, could make Ranma 1/2's Kodachi Kuno run for cover), and--yes--built like a brick shipyard.
 Oh, yeah, she drinks like Lina eats (which is to say a helluva lot), but all those spells must take a lot out of you, because the Cardinal Sin of Anime Heroines--cellulite--is never broached in either character's case.

 Just a Line.